axper/lmap/tex/main.md

 # Preface

-## Current approach
+## Current approach of system vulnerability detection
 It is a common job of system administrators to perform port scans of their systems.
 Such scans help the administrators to find vulnerabilities in the system earlier than a possible attacker.
-To perform such scans administrators use tools like nmap, nessus, accunetix which scan all possible ports from the outside and report the open ports and found vulnerabilities to the administrator.
-However, this has a few downsides:
+To perform such scans administrators use tools like nmap, nessus, accunetix etc. Network port scanning process looks like this:

+1. The administrator determines the address and port range(s) for scanning
+2. He points the port scanning program to these ranges and starts the scan
+3. The program probes every possible IP address and port combination
+4. If a port is detected to be open, a special script is run which tries to guess details about that service (name, version, configuration, available usernames etc)
+5. Results are reported to the administrator in chosen format (xml or console output for nmap)

+However, this approach has a few downsides:

-- Scanning every TCP and UDP often requires a lot of time
+- Scanning every TCP and UDP port requires a lot of time
 - It consumes network resources and might make some systems unavailable during the scan process
-- in certain scanning might even trigger a false alarm in IDS.
+- In certain scenarios port scanning might trigger a false alarm in IDS
+- False positives and incorrect service detections are possible
+- If the service is using an unusual port, it might not be discovered during the scan

 ## An alternative
-In this document, we present an alternative way of evaluating server vulnerabilities which scans the system for vulnerabilities from the inside, as opposed to the outside.
+In this document, we present an alternative way of evaluating server vulnerabilities which scans the system for vulnerabilities from the inside

 This program is partially inspired by Microsoft Baseline Security Analyzer